MamidalaV/Election_Analysis/README.md

       to match the candidate name and county name columns.
 (Editing Example #1)
   <img src=resources/examples.png width="50%">

-    - In a situation where the elections are held for state and not county, edit the word "county" to "state" or anything that is deemeed relevant.
+    - In a situation where the elections are held for state and not county, edit the word "county" to "state" or anything that is deemeed relevant in the entire query.
       (Editing Example #2)

   <img src=resources/examples2.png width="50%">